cjmrlsdio/Recipe-Sharing-Platform-/RecipeSharingDocu.md

 Target Audience:

-• Cafeteria Owners in Camarin: Providing inspiration and practical recipes to enhance their daily offerings.
+* Cafeteria Owners in Camarin - Providing inspiration and practical recipes to enhance their daily offerings.
 Offering daily menu ideas to keep their cooking fresh and appealing.

 Chef Savvy is a valuable tool for those in the culinary field looking to create satisfying meals without stretching their budget, all while staying true to local flavors.